-There are some secondary benefits of blogging to me.
+There are some secondary benefits of blogging for me.
 The blogosphere is evolving rapidly.
 So, people are blogging for multiple different reasons nowadays.
 Maybe those are primary benefits for you.
 No problem at all.

 I’m not talking about promoting any business with blogging.
 Blogging is also a business itself now.

-Some professional bloggers earn 5-6 figure income per month from their blogs just by writing but, my advice is, do not read “Blog Income Reports” which is a trending topic now (pro bloggers do not do that).
+Some professional bloggers earn 5-6 figure income per month from their blogs just by writing, but my advice is, do not read “Blog Income Reports,” which is a trending topic now (pro bloggers do not do that).

-It’ll set far away goals for you and be frustrated quickly.
+It’ll set far-away goals for you and be frustrated quickly.
 So, just start the business and don’t drive by money.